aditya-datahub/A_B-testing-/README.md

 ### 2. Conversion Category Comparison

-Facebook dominates in higher conversion ranges (10–15 and 15+), while AdWords stays stuck in the lower ranges (less than 6 and 6–10).
+Facebook dominates in higher conversion ranges (10–15 and 15+), while Google Ads stays stuck in the lower ranges (less than 6 and 6–10).

 ![Conversion Categories](images/conversion_categories.png)